branbeyyy/baranflix/README.md

 **_BARANFLIX_**
 -
 Movie tracking made simpler.
-Just enter the movie name, check the box if you've watched it and when you're done delete it.
+Just enter the movie name, check the box if you've watched it, and delete it when you're done.

 https://github.com/user-attachments/assets/9a1855cd-70fc-40d3-8c5f-14bd4eb9fc55